iann0036/aws-account-controller/README.md

 > :exclamation: **PLEASE READ [THE CAVEATS](https://onecloudplease.com/blog/automating-aws-account-deletion) OF THIS SOLUTION BEFORE CONTINUING**

-> :construction: The current state of the stack has little to no resiliance against errors such as CAPTCHA failures - this notice will be removed as this returns to an acceptable level
+> :construction: The current state of the stack has little to no resilience against errors such as CAPTCHA failures - this notice will be removed as this reaches an acceptable level

 ## Prerequisites